-Tang Soo Do is a Korean martial art and literally means “the art of the Chinese hand” and has its origins in various martial arts from Korea, China and Okinawa.
-These roots began in the Korean Tae Kyon , Chinese Shaolin and Japanese Shotokan.
-According to the World Tang Soo Do Association it resembles a Chinese martial art because the first word TANG can be interpreted as a reference to the Chinese Tang dynasty.
+These roots began in the Korean Tae Kyon, Chinese Shaolin, and Japanese Shotokan.
+According to the World Tang Soo Do Association, it resembles a Chinese martial art because the first word TANG can be interpreted as a reference to the Chinese Tang dynasty.

-Before the unification of the Kwans under the Korean Taekwondo Association, most of the great Kwans called their styles Tang Soo Do, Kong Soo Do or Kwon Bup.
 The first use of the term Tang Soo Do in history was by Chung Do Kwan founder Won Kik Lee.
-His Kwan and the other Kwans stopped using the name Tang Soo Do after they unified under the name Taekwondo .
-The Moo Duk Kwan, who was loyal to Hwang Kee, did not participate in this unification and remained independent and continued to use the name Tang Soo Do.
+His Kwan and the other Kwans stopped using the name Tang Soo Do after uniting under the name Taekwondo.

-Founders of Tang Soo do
+Founders of Tang Soo Do

 Tang Soo Do uses the colored belt system introduced by Jigoro Kano and first used in Karate-Do.
-One notable difference is that the traditional black belt has been replaced by a dark blue belt for students who achieve the first dan.
-The reason for this is that black in Korea means “death.”
-Practitioners believe that achieving the next dan is a different step and for this they are given a red-striped dark blue belt.
-Once you have achieved the fourth dan , you are given the title Master Instructor.
-To become a Grandmaster, you must perform an international act that is connected to the sport.
+A notable difference is that the traditional black belt is replaced by a dark blue belt for students who achieve their first dan.

 Kata or Hyeong